Welcome to the Whitley Bay Film Festival!

 The Whitley Bay Film Festival is now in it’s fifth year and celebrates film, media and art in unique locations around North Tyneside and beyond…

-The festival takes place in August in Whitley Bay with additional one off screening events throughout the year, screening classic features, independent films, local films and artist moving image installations.
+The festival takes place in August in Whitley Bay with additional one off screening events throughout the year, screening classic features, independent films, local films, artist moving image installations, in interesting locations.

 Ian La Frenais, has been Patron of the Whitley Bay Film Festival since the very beginning in 2010.